koaset/notTetris/README.txt

 Simple clone of the game Puyo Puyo created for fun.
 Created using Visual Studio 2012 and XNA 4.0.
+Network mode implemented using the lidgren network library.

 To run:
 1. Install Microsoft XNA Framework Redistributable 4.0 - http://www.microsoft.com/en-us/download/details.aspx?id=20914